by Molly Watman

 1 large can of whole peeled Italian tomatoes

 1 large ball of fresh mozzarella

 Your garden herbs – basil, oregano, parsley (finely chopped and mixed into ricotta)

 Salt and pepper, naturally

 We originally made this because our farm-share kept bringing us copious amounts of zucchini.
-Now we don’t miss the noodles or the meat in our lasagna.
-This recipe is so delicious, and it’s healthy and lovely for your skin as well.
 Try it for yourself.

 Preheat oven to 350 degrees.

 Chop up onion, carrot & garlic and saute on medium in olive oil.
 Add can of tomato when the onion is translucent.
 Simmer on medium low while prepping the rest.

 The next step is easiest if you have a mandolin slicer.
 But if you don’t, just use a sharp knife and cut thin slices by hand.
 Cut zuccini and squash into thin (noodle like) slices.
 We also did our mozzarella ball on the mandolin, but again, a knife will do the job.